Ji-Hwan Bae Player Props: Pirates vs. Brewers

-On Friday, Ji-Hwan Bae (batting .034 in his past 10 games) and the Pittsburgh Pirates face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 7:05 PM ET.
+On Saturday, Ji-Hwan Bae (.103 on-base percentage in past 10 games, 197 points below season-long percentage) and the Pittsburgh Pirates face the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
+First pitch is at 4:05 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Padres.
+In his previous game, he reached base in his only plate appearance against the Brewers.

 Ji-Hwan Bae Game Info & Props vs. the Brewers